awmottaz/tonymottaz.com/content/posts/daniel-brush.md

 result they spend less time worrying about their status and labels and more time giving generously of themselves.

-This selfless generosity is a worthwhile goal.</p>
+This selfless generosity is a worthwhile goal.